ammar-homaida-statistics/easystatisticsacademy/applied-statistics/assumptions/checking/index.md

       <strong>Core message:</strong>

       <p>
-        Assumption checking is an essential part of statistical analysis.
-Analysts use visualizations, diagnostics, formal tests, and contextual knowledge to evaluate whether assumptions are reasonable and whether conclusions can be trusted.
+        Assumption checking is a critical step in statistical analysis.
+Analysts use diagnostics, visualizations, and contextual reasoning to evaluate whether assumptions are sufficiently satisfied for reliable interpretation.
       </p>

     </div>